moein-shariatnia/OpenAI-CLIP/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1hYHb0FTdKQCXZs3qCwVZnSuVGrZU2Z1w?usp=sharing)

 It was in January of 2021 that **OpenAI** announced two new models: **DALL-E** and **CLIP**, both **multi-modality** models connecting **texts and images** in some way.
 In this article we are going to implement CLIP model from scratch in **PyTorch**.
 OpenAI has open-sourced some of the code relating to CLIP model but I found it intimidating and it was far from something short and simple.
 I also came across a good tutorial inspired by CLIP model on Keras code examples and I translated some parts of it into PyTorch to build this tutorial totally with our beloved PyTorch!

-### Community feedback and fixes

-Thanks to everyone who has used this project and taken the time to report issues.
-A few recurring comments helped uncover problems in the original training loop:

-- **Targets leaked from the model outputs.** We were previously building the contrastive targets by softmaxing the image/text similarity matrices that came from the projections.
-As several people pointed out, this lets the model steer the targets during training and leads to trivial collapse (all ones).
-- **Missing cosine normalization.** Without L2-normalizing the image and text embeddings, the dot product logits are unbounded and do not match the cosine-similarity objective described in the CLIP paper.
-- **Contrastive pairs for duplicate captions.** The real dataset has multiple captions per image.
-Using the original softmax target matrix (or a single `arange` target) fails to mark all captions of the same image as positives.

-To address these, the repo now:

-1. Normalizes both image and text projections before computing logits so we work with cosine similarities.
-2. Builds symmetric cross-entropy targets from the sample `id` column supplied with every batch.
-All samples sharing an `id` are treated as positives, and the same mask is used for the text-to-image and image-to-text directions.
-3. Updates the dataset, dataloaders, scripts, and notebook so that each batch item carries its `id`, preventing the model from inventing its own targets.

-The result is a faithful replica of the paper's contrastive loss that remains stable even with multiple captions per image.
-You can find the updated logic in `CLIP.py`, `dataset.py`, `main.py`, and the accompanying notebook.
-Let me know if you spot anything else—community feedback has been invaluable for keeping this repo healthy.

 ### What does CLIP do?
 Why is it fun?